poloey/11_feni_oct_4/readme.md

 kayes_id.innerHTML = '<h1>First Heading from js.</h1>';
 ~~~

 So we write some heading content in side kayes_id.
-We can write content using variable help when we needed.
+We can write content using variable when we needed.
 ~~~js
 var heading = '<h1>First Heading from js.</h1>';
 kayes_id.innerHTML = heading;